NetworkBlockDevice/nbd/doc/proto.md

     condition has occurred.

     If an error occurs, the server SHOULD set the appropriate error code in the error field.
-The server MUST then either close the connection, or send *length* bytes of data (these bytes MAY be invalid, in which case they SHOULD be zero); this is true even if the error is `EINVAL` for bad flags detected before even attempting to read.
+The server MUST then either initiate a hard disconnect, or send *length* bytes of data (these bytes MAY be invalid, in which case they SHOULD be zero); this is true even if the error is `EINVAL` for bad flags detected before even attempting to read.

-    If an error occurs while reading after the server has already sent out the reply header with an error field set to zero (i.e., signalling no error), the server MUST immediately close the connection; it MUST NOT send any further data to the client.
+    If an error occurs while reading after the server has already sent out the reply header with an error field set to zero (i.e., signalling no error), the server MUST immediately initiate a hard disconnect; it MUST NOT send any further data to the client.

     The experimental `STRUCTURED_REPLY` extension changes the reply from a simple reply to a structured reply, in part to allow